thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_session.md

 ## Session

-- Supported session types
-- How to configurate session
-- How to read/write session
-- How to extend session
-- How to use third party Session Adapter

 Session is always needed to user login.
 ThinkJS default to support a variety of session adapter, Such as `file`, `db`, `redis` and so on.

 ### Supported session types